bgstack15/bgscripts/usr/share/bgscripts/docs/README.txt

 -  Added systemd scriptlet functions for adding/removing dnskeepalive.
 - Adjusted get-files to include rdp symlink and conf
 - Adjusted get-files-core to include /etc/bgscripts directory for proper cleanup

+2017-04-29 B Stack <bgstack15@gmail.com> 1.2-10
+- Updated resize.sh to work on Lubuntu as well, by refreshing all active monitors.